maksgraczyk/hls-estimator-ml/README.md

 ## Future work
 HLSEstimatorML is built with extensibility in mind.
 Here are some points describing the potential future work:
+* Adding support for non-QKeras neural networks (as the underlying estimation models work on more abstract inputs and are therefore not tied to QKeras).
 * Generalising HLSEstimatorML so that no separate training is required for every extra FPGA device or ASIC technology.
 * Adding support of other hls4ml backends and other HLS-based ML frameworks.
 * Including different machine learning algorithms and more accurate models for the estimation.